 Hobbies are fun, especially if book-related!
 Speaking of, what does Booktique offer?

 I wanted Booktique not just to stand for reading, but also to help change the image of reading and make it fashionable, trendy and cool, instead of geeky or boring.
 I start with a product concept based on the reader’s needs, starting with myself and my friends as readers.
 Some of our products are original—they’re self-conceptualized and self-designed so I had them produced locally by various suppliers.

 Here are some examples: The Fabric Book Covers, The Book Couch and the Classic Book Strap.

 A lot of our other items are purchased locally or imported from China and Korea, depending on where it’s made.
 Some of our more popular items are the Booklockets, Bookstands, Fancy Bookmarks, Booklights and the Booktotes.

-What has been the best thing that has ever happened to you since Booktique was born?
+Best thing that has ever happened to you with Booktique?

 The best thing has been connecting with readers every day!
 Really, if there was one thing that I learned when I started Booktique, it was the fact that there are A LOT of readers out there.
 I was surprised myself!

 Whoever said that the Philippines is not a reading nation is wrong.
 That’s what I was told a lot when I wanted to start Booktique – that hardly anyone reads or buys books anymore, let alone book accessories.
 I’m glad I didn’t let this keep me from going ahead with Booktique, because times are changing including the reading landscape and the internet is helping to shape it.
 Filipino book bloggers, book clubs and book sellers (which I’m sure you know, too) are thriving in the digital world.

 How about ~challenging things~?